-At least once every month I will bake a tea brack at home.
-It is possibly one of the easiest and most satisfying recipes to make.
+At least once every month I will bake an Irish tea brack at home.
+It is possibly one of the easiest and most satisfying recipes to make!

 You do have to soak the fruits for a few hours, or overnight, but the rest is just weighing and mixing together.